Question Marks – Definition, Types & Examples

 • Did you make the flight on time?

 The general rule in English writing is that we pause, stop, emphasize, or question.
-This is indicated by commas, full stops, exclamation points, and question marks.
+This is indicated by commas, periods, exclamation points, and question marks.

 Although the indirect question is a question, it does not require a question mark, as they are embedded within declarative statements and typically, take on a different structure than a direct question.